rtoal/ekko/README.md

 An actor has a name and a history.
 Actors can move backwards and forwards throughout their own histories, until they **commit** their actions, at which time their actions are written to the global stream and their history is erased.

 An actor can only move throughout time in its own (currently linear) history.
 That is, even if an actor goes back in time, changes to the global stream will _not_ be undone even when viewed from an actor in its own past.
 In other words, the global state has a fixed, unidirectional time.
-Messages that have been sent to other processes may not be retracted by the sender; however, a process may go back in time past the point at which it received a message, essentially undoing the receipt.
+Messages that have been sent to other actors may not be retracted by the sender; however, a actor may go back in time past the point at which it received a message, essentially undoing the receipt.

 ## Formal Definition